There’s more capital trying to buy advice businesses in Australia than ever before, according to people working on these deals.

 “You’ve got legislated growth with the continuing superannuation guarantee, higher barriers to entry with the new education standards, Australian demographics ensuring baby boomers are retiring each week and large transfers of intergenerational wealth,” Prendeville outlines, noting investors of all stripes are beginning to focus on the advice segment.

-Existing private equity-backed advice groups including Fitzpatricks Private Wealth, Findex, Interprac, Madison Financial Group, to name a few, have continued to look to the future while the bank-owned aligned advice businesses have been thrown into turmoil.
+Existing private equity-backed advice groups including Fitzpatricks Private Wealth, Findex, Interprac, and Madison Financial Group, to name a few, have continued to look to the future while the bank-owned aligned advice businesses have been thrown into turmoil.

 Prendeville and others expect more capital from private investors through venture capital, private equity and family offices to find its way into the local advice industry seeking reliable ongoing returns given the likely increasing demand for advice and the expected under supply of quality advisers.